What it is

 What to practice

-- Keep a human at the counter; the greeting is the product
+- Keep a human at the counter; the greeting is the product, not an overhead cost

 - Arrange some seating to face other seating; solo bars and window counters put strangers side by side